Prashant-1008/Twitter_Scraper/README.md

 # Twitter Trends Scraper

 A Python-based web application to scrape and display trending Twitter topics using Selenium, Flask, and MongoDB.
+(ProxyMesh's Free version is creating errors.
+So it is excluded)

 ## Table of Contents